splorp/wordpress-comment-blacklist/readme.md

 I don’t blame you if you’re skeptical about how well this blacklist works compared to a commercial solution like [Akismet](http://akismet.com/).
 Because I am subjectively including keywords based on comment spam submitted to my own sites, there is a chance that the blacklist will “overclean” your comment queue.
 Consider that fair warning.

-However, [Jason Cosper](https://github.com/boogah) reports that he used the blacklist on a client’s WordPress installation containing 800,000 or so comments.
+However, [Jason Cosper](https://github.com/boogah) reports that he used an earlier version of the blacklist on a client’s WordPress installation containing 800,000 or so comments.
 The blacklist flagged 40% of those comments as “spammy”.
 As a sanity check, he then exported those flagged comments to a local WordPress install and subsequently had Akismet do its thing.
 According to Jason, there were [“zero false positives.”](https://twitter.com/boogah/status/292031513590128640)

 Still need convincing?
 The blacklist was featured over at [WP Daily](http://wpdaily.co/) in [John Saddington](http://john.do /)’s enticingly titled post, [Die Spam!
 Blacklist That Shiz with This Gist!](http://wpdaily.co/comment-blacklist-gist/)